Azure/azure-quickstart-templates/301-parameterized-linked-templates/README.md

 ## Deploy this template to Azure
 [![Deploy To Azure](https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/deploytoazure.svg?sanitize=true)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2Fazure-quickstart-templates%2Fmaster%2F301-parameterized-linked-templates%2Fazuredeploy.json)
 [![Deploy To Azure US Gov](https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/deploytoazuregov.svg?sanitize=true)](https://portal.azure.us/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2Fazure-quickstart-templates%2Fmaster%2F301-parameterized-linked-templates%2Fazuredeploy.json)
 [![Visualize](https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/visualizebutton.svg?sanitize=true)](http://armviz.io/#/?load=https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2Fazure-quickstart-templates%2Fmaster%2F301-parameterized-linked-templates%2Fazuredeploy.json)

 *Note: If you fork this repository, you will need to modify the link in [README.md](README.md) to point to your repo.
 If you create a separate branch for testing, you will have to include a change to this link to point to your branch as well.
 You must include a URL-encoded link to the raw [azuredeploy.json](azuredeploy.json) file after `/uri/` in the link defined for the deployment button.
-If you use the link in [deploy.html (hosted with Github Pages or any Static Web Location)](https://hallihan.github.io/arm-examples/deploy.html) the template URI will be constructed automatically.*
+You should also change the default value of `_artifactsLocation`.*

 ## Overview